 The number one cause of medical malpractice is misdiagnosis of cancer.
 And misdiagnosis can be tragic because early detection of cancer often is the difference between life and death.
 Victims of breast cancer, for instance, have a 95 percent survival rate when the disease is detected in its earliest stage.
 When breast cancer reaches Stage 4 undetected, the chances of survival is only seven percent.

-Early detection and treatment also is a key to surviving cancer of the colon, kidney, prostate, cervix, lung, skin, testicles, and ovaries.
+Early detection and treatment is also a key to surviving cancer of the colon, kidney, prostate, cervix, lung, skin, testicles, and ovaries.

 Cochran, Kroll & Associates, PC, has helped many individuals who were unable to benefit from early detection and treatment because of misdiagnosis of cancer.
 Eileen Kroll, the firm’s Cancer Misdiagnosis Attorney in Michigan is also a Registered Nurse with experience in the medical field.
 You must be sure, however, to contact Eileen Kroll as soon as possible so a timely and accurate discovery of facts is accomplished.